plamarque/sphinx-poc/docs/Chat/responsive_design.rst

 |image4|

-    **Note**

-    A back button |image5| allows you to return to the list of chat rooms from a one to one or group chat room.
+.. note:: A back button |image5| allows you to return to the list of chat rooms from a one to one or group chat room.

 To view the list of participants in a defined chat room, after making the last action, select Show participants: